grobian/carbon-c-relay/README.md

 of all three clusters, thus replicating to in total 6 destinations.
 For each cluster the destination members are computed independently.
 Failure of clusters or members does not affect the others, since all have individual queues.
-The `stop` rule in `dc-new2` match rule is not strictly necessary in this example, because there are no more following match rules.
-However, if the match would target a specific subset, e.g.
-`^sys\.`, and more clusters would be defined, this could be necessary, as for instance in the following abbreviated example:
+The above example could also be written using three match rules for each dc, or one match rule for all three dcs.
+The difference is mainly in performance, the number of times the incoming metric has to be matched against an expression.
+The `stop` rule in `dc-new` match rule is not strictly necessary in this example, because there are no more following match rules.
+However, if the match would target a specific subset, e.g.  `^sys\.`, and more clusters would be defined, this could be necessary, as for instance in the following abbreviated example:

     cluster dc1-sys ... ;
     cluster dc2-sys ... ;